Historical method: Eyewitness evidence

 Louis Gottschalk adds an additional consideration: "Even when the fact in question may not be well-known, certain kinds of statements are both incidental and probable to such a degree that error or falsehood seems unlikely.
 If an ancient inscription on a road tells us that a certain proconsul built that road while Augustus was princeps, it may be doubted without further corroboration that that proconsul really built the road, but would be harder to doubt that the road was built during the principate of Augustus.
 If an advertisement informs readers that 'A and B Coffee may be bought at any reliable grocer's at the unusual price of fifty cents a pound,' all the inferences of the advertisement may well be doubted without corroboration except that there is a brand of coffee on the market called 'A and B Coffee.'"

 Indirect witnesses

-Garraghan says that most information comes from "indirect witnesses", people who were not present on the scene but heard of the events from someone else.
-Gottschalk says that a historian may sometimes use hearsay evidence when no primary texts are available.
-He writes, "In cases where he uses secondary witnesses...he asks: (1) On whose primary testimony does the secondary witness base his statements?
-(2) Did the secondary witness accurately report the primary testimony as a whole?
-(3) If not, in what details did he accurately report the primary testimony?
-Satisfactory answers to the second and third questions may provide the historian with the whole or the gist of the primary testimony upon which the secondary witness may be his only means of knowledge.
-In such cases the secondary source is the historian's 'original' source, in the sense of being the 'origin' of his knowledge.
-Insofar as this 'original' source is an accurate report of primary testimony, he tests its credibility as he would that of the primary testimony itself."
-Gottschalk adds, "Thus hearsay evidence would not be discarded by the historian, as it would be by a law court merely because it is hearsay."
+Garraghan (1946) says that most information comes from "indirect witnesses", people who were not present on the scene but heard of the events from someone else.
+The historian Louis R Gottschalk says that a historian may sometimes use anecdotal evidence when no primary texts are available.

 Oral tradition

-Gilbert Garraghan maintains that oral tradition may be accepted if it satisfies either two "broad conditions" or six "particular conditions", as follows:
+Gilbert Garraghan (1946) maintains that oral tradition may be accepted if it satisfies either two "broad conditions" or six "particular conditions", as follows: